SASTRA-iGEM2019/ReactionKineticsModelling/README.md

 Citation
 ------------

-More information about the parameters, and the models are found in [End-to-end computational approach to the design of RNA biosensors for miRNA biomarkers of cervical cancer](https://doi.org/10.1101/2021.07.09.451282).
+More information about the parameters, and the models could be found in [End-to-end computational approach to the design of RNA biosensors for miRNA biomarkers of cervical cancer](https://doi.org/10.1101/2021.07.09.451282).
+[Manuscript submitted]